-More Malaysians Trekking in Annapurna
+More Malaysians trekking in Annapurna

 At length we came upon Sinwa around lunchtime.
 And lo and behold, there were Malaysians, again!

 So, once again I was fussed over, for once feeling accepted for doing eccentric things like trekking solo while female.
 I got asked about hikes I’ve done.
-I confess to being more of a seaside girl.
+I confessed to being more of a seaside girl.
 Same drill.
 And they gave me some serunding to have with my lunch (did I not say that Malaysians will have serunding?).